shamsch/assignment-tracker/README.md

 This is another one of my React JS project.
-Here I have learned to use React Router.
-No live demo due to local json server being in use for now.
+Here I have learned to use React Router, context API, and in another branch basic firebase@8.5 firestore. ~~No live demo due to local json server being in use for now.~~ Although in this branch I only go as far as to using a local json server, you can check the **firebase** branch for deployment

 Shamsur
 <details>